milesich/xcgp-api/docs/graphql/schema/lobbycategorylayoutconnection.md

   # Information to aid in pagination
   edges: [LobbyCategoryLayoutEdge]

-  count: Int @deprecated( reason: &quot;Use `totalCount` instead.&quot; )
+  count: Int @deprecated( reason: "Use `totalCount` instead." )

   # A count of the total number of objects in this connection, ignoring pagination.
-  # This allows a client to fetch the first five objects by passing &quot;5&quot; as the
+  # This allows a client to fetch the first five objects by passing "5" as the
-  # argument to &quot;first&quot;, then fetch the total count so it could display &quot;5 of 83&quot;,
+  # argument to "first", then fetch the total count so it could display "5 of 83",
   # for example.
   totalCount: Int

   # A list of all of the objects returned in the connection.
 This is a convenience
-  # field provided for quickly exploring the API; rather than querying for &quot;{ edges
+  # field provided for quickly exploring the API; rather than querying for "{ edges
-  # { node } }&quot; when no edge data is needed, this field can be be used instead.
+  # { node } }" when no edge data is needed, this field can be be used instead.
 Note
-  # that when clients like Relay need to fetch the &quot;cursor&quot; field on the edge to
+  # that when clients like Relay need to fetch the "cursor" field on the edge to
-  # enable efficient pagination, this shortcut cannot be used, and the full &quot;{ edges
+  # enable efficient pagination, this shortcut cannot be used, and the full "{ edges
-  # { node } }&quot; version should be used instead.
+  # { node } }" version should be used instead.
   layouts: [LobbyCategoryLayout]

 }